lightscapevr/website/markdown/getting-started.md

 * a VR headset: HTC Vive/Vive Pro, Valve Index, Oculus Rift/Rift S, Oculus Link, or Oculus Quest (1 or 2).
 Windows Mixed Realities headsets work, but they are not officially supported.
 Vive Cosmos is untested; feedback welcome.
 * VR controllers: they usually come with the headset, but Vive/Index headsets support mixing controllers and using non-standard ones, like the Logitech VR Ink.
-* Software: SketchUp 2017 to 2020 are currently supported.
+* Software: SketchUp 2017 to 2022 are currently supported.
 (We are considering adding a standalone version that works without SketchUp.)

 Mac:

 * Oculus Quest 1 or 2.
-(As of 2020, OS X and tethered VR headsets are not working well together in general.)
+(As of 2022, OS X and tethered VR headsets are not working well together in general.)
-* SketchUp 2020.
+* SketchUp 2020 to 2022.
 (Required for proper editing.
 SketchUp 2017-2019 would work as well but the "open group" command from VR doesn't.)

 *For Oculus Quest, see the <a href="docs-getting-started-quest.html">separate documentation page.</a>*